bl4de/research/npm-static-servers-most-common-issues/npm-static-servers-most-common-issues.md

 ```

-Not as sophisticated as it might look like for module which is downloaded almost five milliopns times per week, isn't it?
+Not as sophisticated as it might look like for module which is downloaded almost five millions times per week, isn't it? :)

 Escaping HTML is quite straightforward operation: you need to change all occurences of special characters like those present in ```matchHtmlRegExp``` in code above and change them into HTML entities.
 So for example ```<``` will become ```&lt;```, which will still be displayed as ```<``` in the browser, **but** it won't be **interpreted**.
 So any attempt to embed any of HTML tags, especially ```<script></script>``` pair, which have very bad consequences for your users.

 So, instead of input sanitization, like in Path Traversal, this time you need to take care of **output escaping**.
 Those two rules should become your motto:

-**Always sanitize user input, always escape user output**
+> **Always sanitize user input, always escape user output**

 Now, you can print this and pin somewhere in front of your eyes :)

-## nodestructor - static Node.js application code analysis tool
+## nodestructor - Node.js application static code analysis tool

 All presented issues in the code are mostly caused by couple of instructions used to read files or create HTML links with ```<a>``` tag.
 So from some time, I develop a very simple tool for quick static code analysis in Node application - [nodestructor](https://github.com/bl4de/security-tools/blob/master/nodestructor/nodestructor.py).

-When you run this tool and set your project directory as the target, you will get a quick info, which files contains some known code patterns which might lead to some of presented in this post vulnerabilities:
+When you run this tool and set your project directory as the target (or any npm module directory), you will get a quick info, which files contains some well known code patterns lead to some of presented in this post vulnerabilities:

 ![](assets/4.png)